INTENS-FI/intens/model-api.md

 :	A mapping of input parameter names to values

 `workdir`
-:	The absolute name of the task work directory.
+:	The absolute name of the task work directory or `None` if not
+    available

 `jobid`
 :   The id of the job in the database.
 Tasks may use this for